behu-kea/ITA24-1-sem/webteknologi/15-js-api-json.md

   - Accessing value at an index.
 Also using a variable
   - Iterating an array
   - Arrow funciton vs normal function
 - Remember to send visualisations you find
-- Rest of semester
-- This is the last topic in the web development course!